 In his BBC interview, Prof Hawking also talks of the benefits and dangers of the internet.

 He quotes the director of GCHQ’s warning about the net becoming the command centre for terrorists: “More must be done by the internet companies to counter the threat, but the difficulty is to do this without sacrificing freedom and privacy.”

 He has, however, been an enthusiastic early adopter of all kinds of communication technologies and is looking forward to being able to write much faster with his new system.

 But one aspect of his own tech – his computer generated voice – has not changed in the latest update.

 Prof Hawking concedes that it’s slightly robotic, but insists he didn’t want a more natural voice.

 “It has become my trademark, and I wouldn’t change it for a more natural voice with a British accent,” he said.

 “I’m told that children who need a computer voice, want one like mine.”

-He has a point, I have not used the yellow pages since the early 90s and yet we get them year after year, though slightly bulkier that the 2 inches thick yellow pages of a few years ago.
+He has a point, I have not used the yellow pages since the early 90s and yet we get them year after year, though decidedly thinner that the 2 inches thick yellow pages of a few years ago.

 I remember when we went to visit Ripley’s there were several outstanding arts made from different everyday things.
 One of which was the telephone book.
 I think the portrait of Sting was rather good.